infinityworks/101-Sessions/sessions/DBT-100/DBT_Workshop/jaffle_shop/README.md

   > Tests are assertions you make about your models and other resources in your dbt project

-Let's add some generic tests by creating the following `models/schema.yml`
+Let's add some generic tests by creating the following `models/staging/schema.yml` file

 ```yml
 version: 2